fatfisz/floox/README.md

 [![Dependency Status](https://david-dm.org/fatfisz/floox.svg)](https://david-dm.org/fatfisz/floox)
 [![devDependency Status](https://david-dm.org/fatfisz/floox/dev-status.svg)](https://david-dm.org/fatfisz/floox#info=devDependencies)

 Floox lets you manage the global state of your React app, while also protecting you from updates that are a direct result of other updates - to ensure the unidirectional data flow.
-All this while remaining simple and using
+All this while remaining simple and using methods similar to the ones used for managing component state.

 ## Getting Started